-Manatee County Family Law Division 3 Telephonic Hearing Protocols During COVID-19 Public Health Emergency
+Manatee County Family Law Division 3 Zoom Protocols During COVID-19 Public Health Emergency

-- Requirements and protocols for telephonic appearances must be followed, including the need for a notary public or other authorized official to administer an oath as required by Rule 2.530, Florida Rules of Judicial Administration, and AOSC20-16.
+- Requirements and protocols for remote appearances must be followed, including the need for a notary public or other authorized official to administer an oath as required by Rule 2.530, Florida Rules of Judicial Administration, and AOSC20-23.

-- At least 24 hours prior to the hearing time, the party who scheduled the hearing must:
+- If the matter is set for hearing via Zoom, the party who scheduled the hearing must:

-- Provide the Court and all parties with copies of any documents or case law to be used or referred to during the hearing.
+- Provide the Court and all parties with copies of any documents or case law to be used or referred to during the hearing (see #12-15 below).

-- Parties and attorneys must call in to the conference call at exactly the time that their hearing is noticed to begin.
-For scheduling reasons, hearings must end on time, and parties and attorneys must hang up once their hearing is concluded
+- Parties and attorneys must log in to Zoom at exactly the time that their hearing is noticed to begin.
+For scheduling reasons, hearings must end on time, and parties and attorneys must disconnect once their hearing is concluded.

-- Anyone attending the conference call will be required to announce themselves prior to the hearing beginning or when they join the call.
+- Anyone attending, participating in, or viewing the videoconference call will be required to announce themselves prior to the hearing beginning or when they join the hearing.

 - In order to promote clarity and allow the court to hear and understand the issues being discussed, parties and attorneys should wait for the court to recognize them before speaking.
 Parties and attorneys shall refrain from talking over one another or interrupting except to make specific, legal objections.